mylesv3/mylesv3/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My goal is to transition into a Security Operations role.
+I am also expanding my knowledge of cloud architecture and AI.

 ## Skills